tszheichoi/awesome-sensor-logger/MICROPHONE.md

 _* Not actually lossless due to API limitations_

 The above configurations are applicable from version 1.31 and onwards.
 Prior to version 1.31, the following applies.
-In particular, note that the lossless option made not difference on Android.
+In particular, note that the lossless option made no difference on Android.

 |  | Lossy on iOS | Lossy on Android | Lossless on iOS | Lossless on Android |
 | --- | --- | --- | --- | --- |